Emmanuelkiplangatbett/phase-3-sinatra-react-project/README.md

    ```

 ## Application
-This application is a simple web API that allows users to:
+This Portfolio application is a simple web API that allows users to:

 -  Register/login to the aplication
 - view all listed projects